Jma353/pro-react-exercises/contacts-app/README.md

 npm install --save webpack babel-core babel-loader babel-preset-es2015 babel-preset-react
 ```

-Install the following globally (a.k.a. with the `--global` flag) for compiling files from the command line:
+Install the following globally (a.k.a. with the `--global` flag) for compiling files from the command line & for setting up React client-side JavaScript packing:

 ```
-npm install --global babel-cli
+npm install --global babel-cli npm install --global webpack
 ```

 Make a `.babelrc` configuration file with the following content: